Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Description of the analysis framework

-We construct the experimental error matrices based on the published information from the CMS and ATLAS collaborations.
-We assume there is no correlation between the data sets.
-For data set I, we use the experimental errors provided by ATLAS.
-For the other data sets, since the information about correlated errors is not provided in the experimental papers, assumptions have to be made.
-For data set II, we assume there are no correlations between the uncertainties of the different bins, and also between the different channels~\footnote{This treatment is consistent with Allwicher et al.~\cite{Allwicher:2022gkm,Allwicher:2022mcg}. }.
-For data set III, there are two approaches we take: assuming no correlation between bins, and assuming the nearest off-diagonal elements in the systematic error matrix to be $15\%$ of the diagonal elements.
+We construct the experimental error matrices based on the published information from the CMS and ATLAS Collaborations.
+We assume there is no correlation between the datasets.
+For dataset I, we use the experimental errors provided by ATLAS.
+For the other datasets, since the information about correlated errors is not provided in the experimental papers, assumptions have to be made.
+For dataset II, we assume there are no correlations between the uncertainties of the different bins, and also between the different channels~\footnote{This treatment is consistent with Allwicher et al.~\cite{Allwicher:2022gkm,Allwicher:2022mcg}. }.
+For dataset III, there are two approaches we take: assuming no correlation between bins, and assuming the nearest off-diagonal elements in the systematic error matrix to be $15\%$ of the diagonal elements.
 We find little difference between these two assumptions in our fits.
-For data set IV, we also assume the uncertainties are uncorrelated between bins, motivated by our findings when trying different correlation assumptions for data set III.
+For dataset IV, we also assume the uncertainties are uncorrelated between bins, motivated by our findings when trying different correlation assumptions for dataset III.

-Finally, we assemble the experimental and theoretical results to perform $\chi^2$ fits for both single data sets and globally.
-We use the following $\chi^2$ statistic to quantify the deviation of the SMEFT contribution from the SM:
+Finally, we assemble the experimental and theoretical results to perform $\chi^2$ fits for both single datasets and globally.
+We use the following $\chi^2$ statistic to quantify the deviation of the SMEFT {prediction} from the {experimental data}:

 where $\Delta\sigma^2_{ij}$ signifies the error matrix composed of both theoretical and experimental uncertainties.
-We then extract the 68\% confidence level (CL) bounds of the Wilson coefficients based on $\chi^2$ fits.
-The values of $\chi^2/d.o.f.$ with only SM contributions are listed in Tab.~\ref{tab:chi2}.
+We then extract the 68\% confidence level (C.L.) bounds of the Wilson coefficients based on $\chi^2$ fits.
+The values of $\chi^2/$d.o.f. with only SM contributions are listed in Table~\ref{tab:chi2}.
 We also compare the results with and without electroweak Sudakov logarithms.
-We find that the AFB measurements are minimally impacted by the electroweak Sudakov logarithms, while the fit to the invariant mass distribution of data set I improves with the inclusion of the electroweak Sudakov logarithms.
+We find that the AFB measurements are minimally impacted by the electroweak Sudakov logarithms, while the fit to the invariant-mass distribution of dataset I improves with the inclusion of the electroweak Sudakov logarithms.
 In all cases we find good agreement between the SM and experiment.